 * A reason why averages or sums of citations measured over more than one output, are often not allowed (e.g. in NWO grant applications).

 ** Both systems use a journal-level based subject-area classification system (Web of Science Subject Categories or the Scopus All Science Journal Classification (AJSC)), meaning that the subject area of a scholarly work is based on the journal in which it is published and may be inaccurate for some outputs.

 Percentile indicators (Web of Science/ Incites and Scopus)

 Percentiles are an alternative to mean-based indicators such as the FWCI or CNCI.
 A percentile indicates how a paper has performed relative to other indexed publications in its field, year, and document type, and is therefore a normalized indicator.

-The percentile for a publication is determined by creating a citation frequency distribution for all the publications in the same year, subject category and of the same document type.
+The percentile for a publication or in subject area is determined by creating a citation frequency distribution for all the publications in the same year, subject category and of the same document type.
 The percentile is the percent of items cited less often than the item of interest, and therefore a higher percentile indicates better relative performance.

 Percentile-based indicators are based on citations, so they inherit all of citations’ limitations, including that a number of factors that can influence the citation rates for publications within subject areas and year of publication, including gender, the number of co-authors, the nationalities of authors, and outliers (very high or low cited publications) when sets of documents are analysed.